Market Validation: The Ultimate Guide for Founders (2026 Framework)

 You have the data.
 Now, be ruthless.

-The Willingness to Pay: If they love the product but hate the price, you have a business model problem, not a product problem.
+The Pricing Check If they love the product but hate the price, you have a business model problem, not a product problem.
+Use the Van Westendorp Meter to find the psychological price floor and ceiling.

 1. The "Mom Test" Failure